-The Commission is open to any Indian Ocean coastal countries and to countries or regional economic integration organisations which are members of the UN or one of its specialised agencies and are fishing for tunas in the Indian Ocean.
+The Commission is open to any Indian Ocean coastal countries and to countries or regional economic integration organisations which are members of the UN or one of its specialised agencies and are fishing for tunas or tuna-like species in the Indian Ocean.
 Currently, there are 26 Contracting Parties, (table 1 & 2) and four cooperating non-contracting parties, collectively termed CPCs.

 Fisheries Management Authority

 Australia Australian Fisheries Management Authority

 Belize Ministry of Agriculture and Fishery

 China Bureau of Fisheries Management

 Comoros Direction Nationale des Ressources

 Eritrea Ministry of Fisheries

 European Union Community Fisheries Control Agency

 France Ministry of Agriculture and Fisheries

-Guinea Ministre de la Peche et al Aquaculture
+Guinea Ministre de la Pêche et de l'Aquaculture

 India Ministry of Agriculture

 Indonesia Ministry of Ocean and Fisheries

-Table 1. ΙΟΤΟ Contracting Parties ---------- ------ ------------- ---------
+Table 1.
+IOTC Contracting Parties --------------- ----------------------------